carlynpetrella/carlynrocks/DataViz3.md

 .

 ### I'm adding my own critique to this graphic.
-#### I think the color scheme could be better, so that it is not so startk.
+#### I think the color scheme could be better, so that it is not so stark.
 #### I wanted to make the graphs on one set of Axis to compair the bars, but I couldn't figure out how to do that and keep separate titles for each.